jraiskin/Automated_categorization_medication/log_progress_lab.md

     - Transform input data (for both neural and linear forms):
         - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).

+- **29/5:**
+Got Patrick's feedback on the similarity-based label-suggestion results.
+Generated some plots, however, not sure on the threshold selection method and the implications on the rest of the unlabeled data-set.
+Todo:
+    - Settle on a selection method of the similarity threshold.
+    - Determine new threshold, then:
+        - Update kwargs across files,
+        - Update utils suggetion data init function and data preprocessing functions (collect functions/lambdas created),
+        - Re-train RNNs with the new data *and* with the original labeled data.
+    - Plot evaluation metrics for RNN and linear classifier vs. # of keystrokes.
+        For this I need to train the RNN model and checkpoint.
+    - Run RNN classifiers without filtering characters.
+    - Transform input data (for both neural and linear forms):
+        - Inject random noise (pick line proportional to its length and inject noise proportional to hyper parameter).